awsdocs/application-auto-scaling-user-guide/doc_source/services-that-can-integrate-dynamodb.md

 If you want to configure auto scaling using the AWS CLI or one of the AWS SDKs, you can use the following options:
 + AWS CLI:

-  Call the [register\-scalable\-target](https://docs.aws.amazon.com/cli/latest/reference/application-autoscaling/register-scalable-target.html) command for a table\.
+  Call the [register\-scalable\-target](https://docs.aws.amazon.com/cli/latest/reference/application-autoscaling/register-scalable-target.html) command for a table's write capacity\.
 The following example registers the provisioned write capacity of a table called `my-table`, with a minimum capacity of five write capacity units and a maximum capacity of 10 write capacity units\.

   ```
   aws application-autoscaling register-scalable-target \